RahulSChand/gpu_poor/README.md

 ```
 ### Can't we just look at the model size & figure this out?

 Finding which LLMs your GPU can handle isn't as easy as looking at the model size because during inference (KV cache) takes susbtantial amount of memory.
-For example, with sequence length 1000 on llama-2-7b it takes 2GB of extra memory (using hugginface LlamaForCausalLM, with exLlama & vLLM this is 1GB).
+For example, with sequence length 1000 on llama-2-7b it takes 1GB of extra memory (using hugginface LlamaForCausalLM, with exLlama & vLLM this is 500MB).
 And during training both KV cache & activations & quantization overhead take a lot of memory.
-For example, llama-7b with bnb int8 quant is of size 8GB but it isn't possible to finetune it using LoRA on data with 1000 context length even with RTX 4090 24 GB.
+For example, llama-7b with bnb int8 quant is of size ~7.5GB but it isn't possible to finetune it using LoRA on data with 1000 context length even with RTX 4090 24 GB.
+Which means an additional 16GB memory goes into quant overheads, activations & grad memory.

 ### How to use